graceuko-code/Health-Analysis-using-OCD/README.md

 - What is the total number of patients diagnosed per Month?
 - What is the number and percentage of patients by gender?
 - What is the number and percentage of patients by ethnicity?
-- What is the number and percentage of patients by type of compulsion?
+- What is the number and average score of patients by type of compulsion?
 - What is the most common Obsession Type (count) & its respective Average Obsession Score?

 ### Analysis